YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

      }
      CheeseAcAddon.prototype = {
        // The "namespace" is where in the ActionContext
        // the user can find this addon.
+The namespace
+       // must be the same as the first part of the addon file.
+       // Thus, this addon file must be named 'cheese'.{affinity}.js'
        namespace: 'cheese',
        cheesify: function(obj) {
          var n;